 The advocate will provide assistance to survivors on reporting the assault to law enforcement, getting medical care and counseling, and obtaining legal services.
 The advocate office will also coordinate awareness and prevention programs.

-Both the California State University and University of California systems have created such
+Both the California State University and University of California systems have created such an office.

 The House passed Susan's legislation to protect our kids from sex trafficking.
 The Empower Educators to Prevent Trafficking Act would help school districts train school staff to detect the signs that children are falling victim to sex trafficking.
 Susan's initiative will provide resources to school districts to establish a training program or help schools expand an existing program.
 The House unanimously passed Susan's bill.